Washington College recently celebrated the works of several faculty authors at a reading and book signing at the Rose O’Neill Literary House.

 The River as Muse

-Meredith Davies Hadaway, Vice President for College Relations & Marketing, is the author of two collections of poetry, The River is a Reason (January 2011) and Fishing Secrets of the Dead (2005), both issued by Word Press.
+Meredith Davies Hadaway, former Vice President for College Relations & Marketing and now writer in residence at the Rose O’Neill Literary House, is the author of two collections of poetry, The River is a Reason (January 2011) and Fishing Secrets of the Dead (2005), both issued by Word Press.
 Taking inspiration from the natural environs, her poems balance between the everyday and the mysterious, as they flow between praise and lament.

 Alisha Knight, associate professor of English and American Studies, offers the first full-length critical analysis of African-American writer Pauline Hopkins.
 Released by the University of Tennessee Press in 2012, Knight’s Pauline Hopkins and the American Dream: An African American Writer’s (Re)Visionary Gospel of Success offers literary scholars and historians alike insight into the life and writings of a woman who openly confronted discrimination at the turn of the century.